briantran98/math_game/README.md

 	- The player will be answering math questions that are asked and their score will be tracked in their state
  - Announcer
 	- The announcer will be giving the one displaying the information along with whenver there is a new turn and the final score at the end of the game/round
+ - Game
+	- Will keep track of current player and loop through the game until there is a winner

 ### Player
  - States